JackBarker7/StockPrice/README.md

 Stock data is taken from Yahoo Finance via the [yahoo-fin library](https://pypi.org/project/yahoo-fin/).
 Currency data is taken from [exchangerate.host](https://exchangerate.host/#/).
 All data is cached where possible to reduce api calls.

 Portfolio data should be stored in a file called `portfolio.json` in the same directory as app.py.
-The file should be a list of dicts, with each dict having the follwing format:
+The file should be a list of objects, with each object having the follwing format:

  ```
  {